survivejs/react-book/manuscript/08_styling_react.md

 The approach supports pseudoselectors.
 Ie. you could define a selector such as `.button:hover` and it would just work.

-There are plans to introduce autoprefixing, better ways to deal with measurements, better APIs for complex properties and for a Webpack plugin to extract the CSS into an external file.
+There are plans to introduce autoprefixing, better ways to deal with measurements, better APIs for complex properties and for a webpack plugin to extract the CSS into an external file.

 ### React Inline